White House and GOP reach a deal in principle to stop the nation from defaulting

 Racing against deadline, bill text expected to be released Sunday

 Key negotiators for both sides are working through the night to write the bill.
-McCarthy expects to have another conversation with Biden tomorrow, before posting the text of the legislation Sunday afternoon.
+McCarthy expects to have another conversation with Biden over the weekend, before posting the text of the legislation Sunday afternoon.

 The breakthrough came about an hour after McCarthy and Biden spoke on the phone Saturday.
 Earlier in the day, Biden spoke with Senate Majority Leader Chuck Schumer and House Minority Leader Hakeem Jeffries.